oktadev/okta-blog/_source/_posts/2021-12-16-cloud-native-java-microservices-with-istio.md

 $ export PATH=$PWD/bin:$PATH
 ```

 You should now be able to run **istioctl** from the command line.
 Now, we can use the CLI to Install Istio to the GKE cluster.
-Istio provides few [Helm](https://helm.sh/) profiles out of the box, so for demo purposes i’ll obviously use the demo profile.
+Istio provides few [Helm](https://helm.sh/) profiles out of the box, so for demo purposes i'll obviously use the demo profile.
 You can choose the production or dev profile as well.
 The command should install Istio and setup everything required on our cluster.

 ```bash
 $ istioctl install --set profile=demo -y